mhowlett/AspNet.Identity.Providers/README.md

-#﻿#Storage providers for (version 3 of) the ASP.NET Identity membership system.
+#﻿# Storage providers for the ASP.NET 5 Identity membership system

 ### Introduction

 Just launched this.
 More coming soon.

 ## Usage

 ### PostgreSQL

-You set everything up in the ConfigureServices method of the ASP.NET 5 Startup class.
+Set everything up in the ConfigureServices method of the Startup class.

-The relevant namespaces are:
+Note that the relevant namespaces are:

-    using AspNet.Identity.StorageProviders.Common;
+    AspNet.Identity.StorageProviders.Common;
-    using AspNet.Identity.StorageProviders.PostgreSQL;
+    AspNet.Identity.StorageProviders.PostgreSQL;

 You must first inject an instance of the PostgreSQLDatabase class like so: